emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 ![ORDER66](/assets/images/ctf_writeups/UMass_CTF/ORDER66/ORDER66.png)

-`White-Box` Challenge, so let's check the website first to understand what it does dynamically then move to source code.
+This is a white-box challenge, so let's check the website first to understand what it does dynamically, then move to the source code.

 ![Site_Overview](/assets/images/ctf_writeups/UMass_CTF/ORDER66/Site_Overview.png)

 ![checker](/assets/images/ctf_writeups/UMass_CTF/ORDER66/checker.png)

-The app contains 66 box and one of them is vulnerable:
+The app contains 66 boxes, and one of them is vulnerable:

 ![Vulnerable_Code](/assets/images/ctf_writeups/UMass_CTF/ORDER66/Vulnerable_Code.png)

-> `|safe` don't escape characters, so there is a chance for XSS and steal cookies.
+> `|safe` doesn't escape characters, so there is a chance for XSS and stealing cookies.

 But we need to find the vulnerable box.
-How??
+How?

 `app.py`